 Halloween Treasure Hunts And Other Halloween Games

-With the weekend and Halloween approaching why not have a themed Halloween weekend with some simple Halloween games.
+With Halloween approaching why not have a themed Halloween weekend with some simple Halloween games.
 Now if you live in the States then this really is a bit of a non starter as an idea – but for us Brits apart from making the odd brave endeavour to cut out a pumpkin and venture round to the neighbours for a bit of trick or treating that maybe it as far as Halloween goes.

 Even if you don’t fancy having an all out party why not get the kids involved in cooking ghostly treats or hold a Halloween Treasure Hunt.
 There are different ways you can set this up depending on how much time you want to spend on prep.